J1nSakai/mindbridge/README.md

 **Transform any topic into personalized study materials with AI-powered learning tools.**

-MindBridge is a full-stack MERN application that leverages artificial intelligence to create personalized learning experiences.
+MindBridge is a full-stack AERN application that leverages artificial intelligence to create personalized learning experiences.
 Generate summaries, flashcards, and interactive quizzes instantly to accelerate your learning journey.

 ## ✨ Features